Skip to content

 Carboxylic Acid

 Carboxylic acids are the organic compounds containing the carboxyl group (-COOH) as a functional group.
-The general formula is: The name carboxyl is obtained from carbonyl (-CHO) and hydroxyl (-OH) … Read more
+The general formula is: The name carboxyl is obtained from carbonyl (-CHO) and hydroxyl (-OH) as in the carboxyl group carbonyl and hydroxyl group are … Read more

 Esters- Definition, Structure, Preparation, Properties, Uses